The stigma of mental illness still exists, even though society has become more accepting and understanding of mental health issues in recent years.

 - Keeping hope and remembering that treatment works: Safe and effective medications and psychosocial treatments are available, and newer treatments are being developed.
 As a result, many individuals with mental illness enjoy happy and productive lives.

 - Praising your loved one for seeking help: Mental health treatment can be difficult, as people often need to be patient in trying new medications, coping with side effects, and learning new behaviors.
-Helping your loved one to feel good about him or herself is important.
+Helping your loved one to feel good about them or themselves is important.

 - Remaining active and surrounding yourself with supportive people: Social isolation can be a negative side effect of the stigma linked to mental illness.
 Isolating and discontinuing enjoyable activities put you at high risk for depression and burnout.
 Take a risk and try new activities in your community.
 You may want to investigate the local chapter of NAMI (the National Alliance on Mental Illness) or a volunteer organization.